raskotnicki/raskotnicki.github.io/README.md

 #Professional Self-Assessment
 ##Introduction

-My name is Ryan Skotnicki, and I am a recent graduate of UMBC with a B.Sc. in Mathematics and Computer Science.
+My name is Ryan Skotnicki, and I am a recent graduate of SNHU with a B.Sc. in Computer Science.
 Throughout my academic journey, I have developed a strong foundation in computer science principles, and I have honed my skills through various projects and assignments.
 This ePortfolio represents the culmination of my studies, showcasing my growth, accomplishments, and readiness to enter the professional world.

 ##Skills and Strengths
 Completing my coursework and developing this ePortfolio has allowed me to showcase my strengths in several key areas: